Capital Felonies in Texas: What They Are and How They're Punished

 Capital felonies in Texas are rare but incredibly serious.
 Understanding how they are defined, prosecuted, and punished helps you:

-Always consult with an experienced criminal defense attorney if you're dealing with capital charges or have legal questions involving potential felonies.
+Always consult an experienced criminal defense attorney if you're facing capital charges or have legal questions about potential felonies.